localz/jokes/README.md

 * My friend David lost his ID.
 Now he's just Dav.

 * Son: Can i watch the TV, dad ?
 Dad: Yes son but don't turn it on.

+* The secret service isn't allowed to yell "Get down!" anymore when the president is about to be attacked.
+Now they have to yell "Donald, duck!"